daesystephens/daesystephens.github.io/lab07.md

 # Table

-I represent information in a grid format: example financial reports, scores, schedules, invoices.
+It represents information in a grid format: example financial reports, scores, schedules, invoices.
 <br />The ```<table>``` element is used to add tables to a web page.